 The Silence Feature is intended to temporarily silence your CO Alarm's alarm horn while you correct the problem-it will not correct a CO problem.
-While the Alarm is silenced, it will continue to monitor the air for CO.
-When CO reaches alarm levels, the Alarm will sound-repeating horn pattern: 4 beeps, a pause, 4 beeps, etc. Press and hold the Test/Silence button until the horn is silent.
-The Silence cycle will last approximately
+While the alarm is silenced it will continue to monitor the air for CO.

+When CO reaches alarm levels the alarm will sound-repeating horn pattern: 4 beeps, a pause, 4 beeps, etc. Press and hold the Test/Silence button until the horn is silent.
+The initial Silence cycle will last approximately 4 minutes.

-NOTE: After 4-minute Silence cycle, the CO Alarm re-evaluates present CO levels and responds accordingly.
-If CO levels remain potentially dangerous-or start rising higher-the horn will start sounding again.
+NOTE: After initial 4-minute Silence cycle, the CO Alarm re-evaluates present CO levels and responds accordingly.
+If CO levels remain potentially dangerous-or start rising higher-the horn will start sounding again